Vinigperuzzi/Change-All-Occurrences_CLI/README.md

 cargo run <target string(beetwen quots)> <replacement string(beetwen quots)> <INPUT_FILE> <OUTPUT_FILE>, the files can be only the name if the archive is in the root folder of the project, with is the cloned one with src, Cargo.lock, Cargo.toml...

 All dependencies must be automatically downloaded by the cargo itself.

+There1s also an executable file in this folder that is named "cli_app", it can be copied for any other folder and executed with the command ./cli_app and passing the parameters as arguments.